Shaun Alexander: Legacy

-Alexander is one of 25 players with 100 career touchdowns, ranking 17th as of 2024 and he is one of ten with 100 rushing touchdowns.
+When he retired, Alexander was 14th among the 20 players with 100 career touchdowns and one of eight to do so with 100 rushing touchdowns.
+When he retired, he was one of only eleven players to record 100 touchdowns in their first ten seasons and one of just three to record 100 touchdowns in a career of 10 seasons or less.

 However, he has not been inducted into the Pro Football Hall of Fame, where he has not even been selected as a semifinalist since being first eligible in 2014.
 Two of the teammates who blocked for him on the offensive line, Walter Jones and Steve Hutchinson, are inductees.

 In 2016, Alexander was inducted into The Kentucky Athletic Hall of Fame.

-The Shaun Alexander Freshman of the Year Award, presented annually by the Maxwell Football Club since 2018, honors the most outstanding freshman player in college football for exceptional on-field performance, leadership, and character ans the award was named after the NFL MVP Shaun Alexander.
+The Shaun Alexander Freshman of the Year Award, presented annually by the Maxwell Football Club since 2018, honors the most outstanding freshman player in college football for exceptional on-field performance, leadership, and character and the award was named after the NFL MVP Shaun Alexander.

 Personal life

 Alexander married Valerie Alexander (née Boyd) in April 2002 after a two-year courtship.
 Together, the couple has 12 living children.
 The couple had another child who died unexpectedly at two months of age.
 Alexander's older brother, Durran, serves as executive director of the Shaun Alexander Foundation.

 Shaun and Valerie Alexander announced on September 25, 2025, that they are expecting their 14th child.